PatrykLes/component-importer/README.md

 ![](https://placehold.it/600x300)

-The `component-importer` is a command line tool that makes it easy to import TypeScript based React design systems into Framer X.
+The `component-importer` is a command line tool that makes it easy to import TypeScript-based React design systems into Framer X.

 ## Why Design Systems?

 Design Systems lower engineering costs by keeping a single source of truth for your company's visual language.
 Recognized as valuable tools, design systems have been successfully adopted by the industry's most sophisticated players like [Google](https://material.io/design/), [Microsoft](https://developer.microsoft.com/en-us/fabric#/) and [Uber](https://baseweb.design/).
 Even the [UK](https://design-system.service.gov.uk/components/) and [US](https://designsystem.digital.gov/) government have one!

-There's still one big problem though: production design systems are typically only accesible to technical designers, comfortable enough with the command line and familiar with web development tooling like Webpack, Typescript/Flow, React/Angular, etc. This means that designers often end up having to maintain their own copy which is expensive to keep in sync.
+There's still one big problem though: production design systems are typically only accesible to technical designers, comfortable enough with the command line and familiar with web development tooling like Webpack, TypeScript/Flow, React/Angular, etc. This means that designers often end up having to maintain their own copy which is expensive to keep in sync.

 ## The Component Importer: bridging the gap between design and engineering